 True cybersecurity takes a comprehensive approach, but there are areas you can look at now to get on the right track to protecting your organization.

 Internet of Things.
-As more and more devices are connected through networking and internet protocol (IP) addressing, they are increasingly open to attack.
-A recent attack called the Mirai Botnet involved thousands of in-home and commercial cameras and IP-enabled devices to send terabytes of traffic at a single target, causing it to fail.
+The more devices that are connected through networking and internet protocol (IP) addressing, the more you have open to attack.
+A cyberattack called the Mirai Botnet allowed thousands of in-home and commercial cameras and IP-enabled devices to send terabytes of traffic at a single target, causing it to fail.
 These devices are a part of any industrial and manufacturing system that could easily be compromised.
 The control is visibility and a simple password change; most of these devices had default passwords that had not been changed, enabling them to be easily compromised.
 These issues will continue unless companies understand how to be secure in our increasingly connected world.

 Vendors and Supply Chain Risk.
 A company’s technology systems are interconnected and rely on other systems, such as the internet, email, file storage, cloud applications, etc. This interconnectivity increases the risk that those third-party connections will cause a breach of some type.
 In order to control this risk, assess the risks that vendors, suppliers and contractors introduce to the company.
 This risk could cripple production and bring down the company.
 Vendors and supplier cybersecurity postures need to be formally assessed at least annually.
 Before selecting them for partnerships, ensure that they are not adversely impacting security.